-Wheatgrass is a variety of grass that can be grown in your yard, and is also available for sale in food stores.
+Wheatgrass is a variety of grass that can be grown in your yard and is also available for sale in food stores.
 It’s rich in plenty of vitamins and minerals, high in fiber content and chlorophyll.
 Scientists now have proven that wheatgrass can boost cell reproduction; lead to regeneration of damaged tissues and detoxify the body.

 Let’s get started with juicing wheatgrass.
 The first thing to note down is never do this in a processor or a blender.
-This is because rapid movements oxidize chlorophyll and cause the wheatgrass to lose a lot of its nutritional value.
+This is because rapid movements oxidize the chlorophyll and cause the wheatgrass to lose a lot of its nutritional value.
 Instead with a juicer, most of the nutritional makeup is retained.
 Juicers are designed specifically to extract nutrients from fruits and veggies.
 It is their design that makes this possible.
 Now, you could also try and juice wheatgrass using a pestle and mortar (just kidding, this would take hours!).

 Common Mistakes To Avoid

 Never use a low powered juicer for wheatgrass.
-While the grass might be easy to snap into pieces by hand, squeezing juice out of it is an entirely different thing.
+While the grass might be easy to snap into pieces by hand, squeezing the juice out of it is an entirely different thing.
 Underpowered machines cannot handle the pressure exerted by wheatgrass on the blades and tend to burn out quicker.